berttejeda/ansible-taskrunner/README.md

 - Single executable (/usr/local/bin/tasks)

 Disadvantages:
-- Target ansible controller needs to have the command installed
+- Target ansible controller needs to have the `tasks` command installed

 <a name="technical-details"></a>
 # Technical Details

-This tool functions much like the *make* command in that it accepts an input file that essentially extends its cli options.
+As stated in the [overview](#overview), this tool functions much like the *make* command in that it accepts an input file that essentially extends its cli options.

 We create a specially formatted ansible-playbook that serves as a task definition file (by default, Taskfile.yaml).